ibm-cloud-docs/citrix-daas/post-provisioning-vpc.md

 For more information about connecting to instances, see [Connecting to Windows instances](/docs/vpc?topic=vpc-vsi_is_connecting_windows).

-## Step 4: Create master image of virtual machine
+## Step 4: Create custom image of virtual machine
 {: #create-master-image-vmware}

-If you do not have an existing master image, you can create a master image now.
+If you do not have an existing custom image, you can create a custom image now.

 1. Upload your SSH key from your local machine to the {{site.data.keyword.cloud_notm}}.
 2. Using the UI or Terraform with schematics order your VPC and select add a Custom Image Virtual Machine.
 Select your SSH key.